-Junior Faculty Fellowships, Morse Leaves, Reappointment Leaves, and Associate Professor Leaves - These are paid research leaves for tenure-track faculty (Assistant Professors and Associate Professors on term).
+Junior Faculty Fellowships, Initial Appointment Leaves, Reappointment Leaves, and Associate Professor Leaves - These are paid research leaves for tenure-track faculty (Assistant Professors and Associate Professors on term).
 The procedures for applying for these leaves are established and communicated by each school’s dean’s office.

 - FAS procedures are online at https://fas.yale.edu/book/faculty-leaves

-Professional Development Leave (FAS only) - This leave is offered to instructional (non-ladder teaching) faculty in FAS.
+Professional Development Leave (FAS and SEAS only) - This leave is offered to instructional (non-ladder teaching) faculty in FAS and SEAS.
 A description of eligibility and the procedures for applying are online at https://facultyadmin.yale.edu/resources/leaves-teaching-relief/fas-professional-development-leave-policy-non-ladder-faculty.